ogmini/ogmini.github.io/_posts/2025-6-10-Windows Notepad - Recent Files.md

 | RecentFiles | 0x5f5e10c | CSV array.
 List is in descending order with the most recently closed file at the top. |
 | RecentFilesFirstLoad | 0x5f5e10b | 0 = Off / 1 = On |

+The items in the list are the full path to the file.

 ![Recent Files Registry](/images/windowsnotepad/recent_registry.png)

 ## Behaviour